Overview

 Planetaria.

-It operates entirely on the device — no companion app, no cloud account, no API keys.
+It runs entirely on the device, and everything needed to set it up ships inside it.
 Setup is a built-in captive portal (including enterprise 802.1X school and work networks), configuration is a web dashboard, and a sealed case can always be returned to setup by switching the power off and on three times.
 Every data source is keyless and licensed for commercial use.
 It ships as a product through the CosNFX store.

 Features